 He studied me.

 I didn’t like to lie but I did this for the Pope.
-No sense worrying him needlessly.
+No sense worrying him.
 I hadn’t looked at my experiment in over a week.
-I forgot about it was the truth of the matter.
+I’d forgotten about it.

 “You’re quite the scientist,” he said.

 Since I’d lived at home all these years, then traveled around with the Pope, I’d never had traditional classes.
 My “experiment” was just something about plants I’d been playing around with.
 Honeysuckle.
 I was interested in collecting its honey.
 I had glass vials.
 Some were filled already.
 There was a place behind our house, the chimney room, where I worked on this.
 It was my place and I didn’t like to talk about it, even with the Pope.
 I especially didn’t want to talk about this with him.
 He knew everything about me.
 He really knew everything.
 I think there could have been one thing that was just mine.
 So I really wished he wouldn’t ask.

 “You could discover things.
 The way things work.
 What’s underneath them.
 The how.”

 He said this kind of thing a lot.
 I slumped lower against the tree.
 He was on a roll now.
 It might take a while.